CS-433/cs-433-project-2-vortexnco/README.md

 This Jupyter Notebook trains a model with specific hyperparameters that can be set up by the user.
 The default values in the notebook will train the best model presented in the report.
 Running this notebook locally without a GPU takes significant time, so a notebook that has already been run is available on Google Colab.
 After training the model, its weights will be saved in the `saved_models` folder.

 - `post_processing_example.ipynb`<br/>
 This Jupyter Notebook shows how the threshold for making a decision based on the model outputs is chosen.
 By default it will do this for the best model from the report.
 A user can repeat these steps for any other model that has been trained and whose weights have been saved.
-The notebook then shows examples of predictions.
+The notebook then shows examples of predictions and standard performance metrics from the test set.
-TODO @Auguste update this explanation